 According to the USDA, there are over 5,000 properties under the Section 515 program that have maturing loans or are becoming eligible for prepayment each year during the next 10 years, with a significant increase in annual prepayment eligibility beginning in 2028.
 Several of Fannie Mae's traditional lender partners have experience in the Section 515 market.
 In the past, refinancing Section 515 properties has been challenging because of the USDA's requirements around rental assistance coupled with the fact that many of these properties cannot support sufficient debt.
 However, because the USDA has placed a high priority on preservation of the Section 515 stock, Fannie Mae believes that establishing a workable solution consistent with safety and soundness principles will be difficult, but possible.
 Based on this information, the experience of our lenders, and the available resources, Fannie Mae has determined that this Objective is realistic and may be achieved within the time periods described.

-Criteria 2018 2019 2020 Evaluation Factor: Loan Product Loan Purchase Loan Purchase Income Levels: Very Low-, Low-, and Moderate-Income Levels for all Years
+Criteria 2018 2019 2020 2021 Evaluation Factor: Loan Product Outreach Outreach Loan Purchase Deleted: Loan Purchase Income Levels: Very Low-, Low-, and Modera ate-Income Levels for all Y 'ears